 Video A: Introduction to Photoshop Workflow for Photographers.
-US$60.
+US$63.
 Runtime 1h13m

 This video covers the core elements of my postprocessing workflow via Photoshop CS5.5; the core theory is applicable to earlier and later versions (though some labelling of tools might have changed).
 It includes a runthrough of the important features in Bridge, Adobe Camera Raw and Photoshop itself; this is the process I follow for the vast majority of my images to achieve the look you see here.
 With practice, it’s efficient, fast – I spend no more than a minute on each image – and delivers consistent results with a degree of control impossible through any other method.
 Each image and situation is different – why settle for filters, plugins or batch processing?
 No actions or plugins required, my workflow uses only the standard tools available in Photoshop and ACR.

 Video B: Photoshop Workflow for the Leica M-Monochrom.
-US$65.
+US$63.
 Runtime 2h10m

 Video C: Intermediate Photoshop.
 US$63 Runtime 2h20min

-Six months is a reasonably long time: enough that if you’ve had a chance to view and master the Introduction video and are looking to take things a bit further.
+Here’s the natural progression for those of you who’ve mastered the Introduction video and are looking to take things a bit further.
 Chances are you’ve probably encountered a few situations in which you’ve wanted a little bit more processing horsepower; this video covers methods, use and application of masks; use of layers; retouching with the healing brush, clone stamp and airbrush – including re-rendering of simple surfaces; compositing images; liquefy; stitching; actions and batches.
 I use multiple commercial image examples.
 It’s impossible to demonstrate these techniques solo, as they’re often paired together in real applications to achieve a particular outcome or effect.
 Together with the Introduction video, it covers effectively 99% of all postprocessing situations a working pro is likely to encounter.
 As with the other Photoshop videos, it’s based around CS5.5 but the tools are available in all versions going back to CS3 and up to the latest (CC).

 How to order the videos:

-Just hit the checkout button under the desired video – please remember to include the email address you’d like your download link sent to.
+Click on the title link for your desired video.
+Please remember to include the email address you’d like your download link sent to.
 If you don’t receive a link within a day, please check your spam filter – sometimes things get lost.
 Please note that it may take a few hours for you to get the download link as the process is manual; I get a lot of mismatched Paypal/ email addresses, so I double check every order to ensure accuracy.
 Thanks!

 2. Ming Thein’s Email School of Photography

-A personally tailored, one-on-one photographic correspondence course that takes the form of one portfolio review, nine lessons and two videos (The Fundamentals and Outstanding Images Ep.1, or if you already have these, a more suitable pair) for just US$800.
+A personally tailored, one-on-one photographic correspondence course that takes the form of one portfolio review, nine lessons and two videos (The Fundamentals and Outstanding Images Ep.1, or if you already have these, a more suitable pair) for just US$900.
 Determine your photographic objectives, and I’ll figure out how to get you there through a series of exercises designed to improve both your eye and your technical skills.
 Take as long as you need and learn exactly what you want – no other course offers this level of personalised, individual tuition.
-As at May 2013, there are over 100 students currently enrolled!
+As at November 2013, there are over 130 students currently enrolled!

 3. Portfolio review video

 If you feel you have the skills but just need an objective, detailed critique of your images to set you on the right track, then the portfolio review video is for you.
 A longer, more detailed version of the one included in the Email School comprising 25-30 images, I will conduct a ~1hr review of an extended portfolio of your work against a set of objectives you provide and examples of other images you like, and provide suggestions and tips for you to try in order to address any potential shortcomings.

 4. Portfolio review session

-If you live in Kuala Lumpur, I offer a 2-hour portfolio review session in person for US$300.
+If you live in Kuala Lumpur, I offer a 2-hour portfolio review session in person for US$400.

 If you’d like to sign up for any of the above, or would like more information, please contact me here or email email@example.com – thanks!